kounch/vscode_zx/README.md

 ### How to use

+#### Renumbering

+Open the directory "Projects" with Visual Studio Code.

+The `tasks.json` file creates a Visual Studio Code task named `Renumber NextBASIC`.
+When invoked with a `.bas` text file selected, tries to renumber the source code content.

 #### Compiling

 Open the directory "Projects" with Visual Studio Code.

-The `tasks.json` file creates a couple of Visual Studio Code tasks named `Build ZX Basic` and `Build NextBASIC` that, when invoked with a `.bas` file selected,creates a `build` directory and, inside of this, a `.bin` file with the compiled program if ZX Basic was selected, or a `.bas` file if NextBASIC.
+The `tasks.json` file creates a couple of Visual Studio Code tasks named `Build ZX Basic` and `Build NextBASIC` that, when invoked with a `.bas` text file selected, creates a `build` directory and, inside of this, a `.bin` file with the compiled program if ZX Basic was selected, or a `.bas` file if NextBASIC.
 Also, in the case of ZX Basic, a launcher  `.bas` file is created, so it can be launched from the ZX Next Browser, ESXDOS o +3e DOS.

 For example, starting with this ZX Basic source file: